What to know about peer review

-Scientific research aims to improve medical knowledge and find better ways to treat disease.
-Publishing findings in medical journals enables other scientists to share developments, to test the results, and to take the investigation further.
+Scientific researchers aim to improve medical knowledge and find better ways to treat disease.
+By publishing their study findings in medical journals, they enable other scientists to share their developments, test the results, and take the investigation further.

 Peer review is a central part of the publication process for medical journals.
-It is considered the best available way to ensure that research submitted by scientists is trustworthy and that the medical treatments they advocate are safe and effective for patients.
+The medical community considers it to be the best way of ensuring that published research is trustworthy and that any medical treatments that it advocates are safe and effective for people.

-Peer review helps prevent flawed medical research papers from being published.
+Peer review helps prevent the publication of flawed medical research papers.

 Flawed research includes:

-- Made-up findings and hoax results that are not supported by proper scientific research
+- made-up findings and hoax results that do not have a proven scientific basis.

-- Dangerous conclusions, recommendations, and findings that could harm patients
+- dangerous conclusions, recommendations, and findings that could harm people.

-- Plagiarized work, when an author takes ideas or results from other researchers.
+- plagiarized work, meaning that an author has taken ideas or results from other researchers.

-Peer review has other functions, too.
+Peer review also has other functions.
 For example, it can guide decisions about grants for medical research funding.

-For medical journals, peer review means asking experts from the same field as the paper's authors to help editors decide whether to publish or reject a manuscript, by providing a critique of the work.
+For medical journals, peer review means asking experts from the same field as the authors to help editors decide whether to publish or reject a manuscript by providing a critique of the work.

 There is no industry standard to dictate the details of a peer review process, but most major medical journals follow guidance from the International Committee of Medical Journal Editors.